-Furthermore, the penalties and laws against producing and distributing counterfeit pharmaceuticals differ widely from state to state, although drug dealing statutes are typically more strict.
-A conviction for counterfeiting products can lead to a 10-year prison sentence while distributing narcotics can lead to longer sentencing of several decades.
-Complicating the issue further, the legal landscape varies worldwide – and counterfeiters exploit the inconsistency.
+The penalties and regulatory system against producing and distributing counterfeit pharmaceuticals are comparatively not as strict as illicit drug dealing statutes.
+For example, in the United States, a conviction for counterfeiting products can lead to a 10-year prison sentence while distributing narcotics can lead to longer sentencing of several decades.

 Not only that, but drug counterfeiting also has a larger market than narcotics as more people use medications than illegal drugs.
 The U.S. Drug Enforcement Agency recently identified 9.5 million counterfeit medicines from April 2020 to April 2021.
 That figure alone was double the previous two years.
 Today, drug counterfeiting is a multi-billion dollar market and will likely remain until pharmaceutical brands bolster security because lives hang in the balance.

-Why are counterfeit drugs a problem?
+Why are counterfeit drugs a global problem?

-Drug counterfeiting is killing people.
 The size and scope of the crime are only part of the issue.
 The high prices for life-saving medications increase the risk that people will settle for questionable websites promising cheaper, more affordable alternatives.
 Also, if the remedy is a controlled substance like opioid drugs, consumers require a prescription, so buying cheap pharmaceuticals via the internet circumvents the restriction.

 Additionally, not all drugs are available in all countries.
 Online consumers purchase medicines where they are available when people can’t find the drugs locally.
 They risk their health to save money on medicine they can’t afford on their own.
 The unfortunate outcome is that some people will die as a result of trusting internet pharmacies, which have no oversight whatsoever.